-- Identify areas you need the greatest help in and share this with MagsBC
+- Identify areas they need the greatest help in

-- Send in an application when the call and list of coaches goes out by the association
+- Send in an application when the association calls for them

 - If assigned a coach by MagsBC, determine a date key staff can meet with them, and share this with the association

-- Make sure you receive a questionnaire from MagsBC well before your consultation
+- Make sure senior staff receive a questionnaire in the relevant area from MagsBC well before the consultation

-- Pay for your share of the consultation costs
+- Pay a contribution toward the consultation costs

-- Fill out the consultation questionnaire and send it to your coach well in advance of the consultation date
+- Fill out the consultation questionnaire and send it to the assigned coach and the executive director well in advance of the consultation date

-- Have a short phone discussion with the coach before the meeting on the focus of the meeting, and what else they need
+- Have a short phone or online discussion with the coach before the online meeting on the focus of the meeting, and other details

 - Meet with the coach